Engee documentation

 Yes

-# Pressure at port B (gauge) vector — values at which the valve opening data must be specified
+# Pressure at port B (gauge) vector — the values at which it is necessary to specify the valve opening data

 Details

-A vector of control pressures at which the selected valve opening degree is specified - sound conductivity, flow coefficient or opening area.
-This vector must be equal in size to the vector containing the valve opening data.
-The elements of the vector must be positive and monotonically increasing in value from left to right.
+The vector of control pressures at which the selected degree of valve opening is set is sound conductivity, flow coefficient, or opening area.
+This vector should be equal in size to the vector containing the valve opening data.
+The elements of the vector must be positive and monotonously increase in value from left to right.

-The first element of the vector gives the pressure value at which the valve begins to close.
-This element is equivalent to the parameter Set pressure (gauge) at `Linear' of the parameter Opening characteristic.
-The latter element gives the maximum pressure at which the valve is maximally closed and only the leakage flow remains.
-The difference between the two gives the pressure control range of the valve.
+The first element of the vector gives the pressure value at which the valve starts to close.
+This element is equivalent to the Set pressure (gauge) parameter when the value is Linear the Opening characteristic parameter.
+The last element gives the maximum pressure at which the valve is maximally closed and only the leakage current remains.
+The difference between them gives the valve pressure control range.

 Dependencies

-To use this parameter, set the Opening characteristic to `Tabulated' and the Valve parameterization to `Cv flow coefficient'.
+To use this parameter, set the Opening characteristic parameter to Tabulated.

 Default value